geeberish/cramchallenge2024/README.md

 - **Policy scores**, measuring the effectiveness of existing cybersecurity policies and compliance

 By leveraging **Llama 3.1**, we improve threat modeling accuracy and generate dynamic risk assessments to enhance cyber resiliency planning.

+## Usage
+- The tool is run through the guiMULTI.py file